RyanCPeters/UWB_FALL_2018/css350_mgmnt_princip/Personnel_presentation/ReadMe.md

 ### Keywords
 #### From Chapter 8:
+- **Orientation**:
-- **Orientation**: The formal means by which employees learn about their new employer, their jobs, and coworkers. (page 154)
+  + The formal means by which employees learn about their new employer, their jobs, and coworkers.
+  + Tucker, page 154
-- **Policy Orientation**: Informs employees of company *policies* and *benefits* (page 154)
+- **Policy Orientation**:
+  + Informs employees of company *policies* and *benefits*
+  + Tucker, page 154
-- **Procedural Orientation**: Making employees aware of locations, resources, and procedures that affect their ability to perform their job.
+- **Procedural Orientation**:
+  + Making employees aware of locations, resources, and procedures that affect their ability to perform their job.
+  + Tucker, page 154
 - **Training**:
 - **Development**:
 - **Learning**: